Planning for Baby

 Think you might be pregnant?
 Need a pregnancy test?

-With your CareSource benefits, you can get a pregnancy test each month* for free!
-Talk to the pharmacist at your local pharmacy about getting your free pregnancy test today.
-Want to learn about other benefits and services available at no cost you?
+You can get a one each month* for free.
+Talk to the pharmacist about getting your free test.
+Want to learn about other benefits you have at no cost you?

 *Limit one test per member per month